endless-sky/endless-sky-wiki/MapData.md

 star <sprite>
 ```

-The sprite listed here is the sprite of the star that will effect ships in the system.
+The sprite listed here is the sprite of the star that will affect ships in the system.
 If a system has multiple stars, then the values of each star are added together.

 ```html
 power <power#>